osandadeshan/healenium-demo/ReadMe.md

 ```

 ### Running the project
-Run the tests at least once with the correct locators.
-After that, we go to the index.html located in the "***src/main/resources/checkout***" folder and make the following changes (you can try other changes if you want)
+Run the tests with the proper locators at least once.
+After that, we make the following changes to index.html in the "***src/main/resources/checkout***" folder.
+(You can change any locators as you wish)

 - **id="address"** to **id="address1"**
 - **id="cc-name"** to **id="card-name"**